falsy/clean-architecture-for-frontend/README.md

 Next.js, Jotai, Tailwind CSS, Jest, RTL, Cypress
 ```

-The Client-B service is an extension of Client-A, utilizing the same domain model to demonstrate service scalability.
-While it shares similarities with Client-A, the key difference is that Client-B is built on Next.js.
-Unlike Client-A, which manipulates data through HTTP communication with an API server, Client-B is designed to operate without HTTP communication, relying instead on local storage.
+Client-B is a service that represents an extension of the service, using the same domain as Client-A. While similar to Client-A, Client-B is built on Next.js, whereas Client-A operates through HTTP communication with an API server to manipulate data.
+In contrast, Client-B operates based on local storage (Local Storage) without HTTP communication.

-Therefore, unlike Client-A, Client-B implements new repositories by concretely defining the repository interfaces from `Domains` and injecting these dependencies to create a new service that extends the existing functionality in a straightforward manner.
+By utilizing the interfaces and implementations defined in the Domains and Adapters layers, similar to Client-A, Client-B can be structured with high code reusability.
+Additionally, during the dependency injection (DI) process, a simple switch from using a repository that communicates via HTTP to one that uses local storage makes it easy to implement a new service.

-> Client-B is a simple demonstration of another client service utilizing the same domain, focusing on the service structure rather than specific feature implementations.
+> Client-B serves as a simple example of structuring another client service using the same domain, rather than focusing on the specific functionality of the service.

 ## Design System